Occupational Therapy in Schools (Guide + Directory)

 • Wide Range Assessment of Visual Motor Abilities

-After our evaluation, goals are crafted for the IEP ideally in close collaboration with the student and parents.
-As with any pediatric OT interventions, the treatment is most successful when it is guided by child-set goals.
+After the evaluation, goals are crafted for the IEP—ideally in close collaboration with the student and parents.
+As with any pediatric OT intervention, treatment is most successful when guided by child-set goals.
 These goals are reviewed at least once a year, but can be reviewed more frequently if needed.

 What does OT treatment entail?

-Often, OT treatment involves a focus on the actual activity that is in the child’s goal area.
+OT treatment often focuses on the actual activity that is in the child’s goal area.

-We call this a “top-down approach” (versus a bottom up approach that focuses on specific body structure and skills.)
-We take this approach because it has the most robust support in evidence
+We call this a “top-down approach” (versus a “bottom-up approach,” which focuses on specific body structures and skills).
+We take this approach because it is supported by the most robust evidence

 1. Begin with the child’s goal.